greatsuspender/thegreatsuspender/README.md

 It is possible to force settings by defining group policies on Microsoft Windows.

-The whitelist is stored internally as a string, with one URL per line.
+The allowist is stored internally as a string, with one URL per line.

 The following settings can be defined: